-Note - this does not provide insurance for your bicycle against being damaged, lost or stolen (unless this happens when you are travelling away from home to attend a Bicycle Network/Tasmania event).
+Note - this does not provide insurance for your bicycle against being damaged, lost or stolen (unless this happens when you are travelling away from home to attend a Bicycle Network event).

 How can I insure my bike?

 If your current home and content insurance does not provide the cover you would like, you could purchase some additional "bike only" cover.
-Some good information for Australia is available in the SMH article above.
 Here are a couple of options: